 : Merged and deduped.script

-: If present, child task value takes precedence over parent task value.quiet
+: If present, child task value takes precedence over parent task value.interactive

 : If present, child task value takes precedence over parent task value.when.check_fails